(1) Telephone Numbers

 @Go under a table or desk and look to your own safety.

-AOpen the window or door to secure an exit.
-However, do not panic and rush outside.
+AOpen a window or door to secure an exit.
+However, do not panic and rush outside as injuries mostly are coused by a result of falling objects or flying glass.

 BTurn off a main gas, and unplug unnecessary appliances.